skanderjeddi/hues/README.md

-# FlexCLog
+# hues
 ![version](https://img.shields.io/badge/version-0.1.0-green)
 ![C](https://img.shields.io/badge/language-C-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-FlexCLog is a highly flexible, fully customizable logging library for the C language.
+*hues* is a highly flexible, fully customizable logging library for the C language.
 It was designed to provide a straightforward, easy-to-use interface for developers who want a customizable way to handle their logging.
-With FlexCLog, you can configure different logging levels, output formats, and more.
+With hues, you can configure different logging levels, output formats, and more.

 ## Table of Contents
 - [Features](#features)